omer2345/Multi-Horizon-IMU-predction/README.md

 ## Configuration tips

-- Match `HORIZONS` to your sampling rate (steps → milliseconds).
+- Match 'HORIZONS' to your sampling rate (steps -> milliseconds).
-- Ensure segments are long enough for the chosen `WINDOW_SIZE`.
+- Ensure segments are long enough for the chosen 'WINDOW_SIZE'.
 - Normalize on training data only to avoid leakage.
 - Save normalization parameters alongside model checkpoints.